Toymaker

 Do you ever hear back from parents who buy your toys about how much their kid loves or hates it?

-Asked by dicktracylol almost 11 years ago
+Asked by dicktracylol over 11 years ago

 Not usually, but once in awhile, and that's a large part of why I make them in the first place.
 I love to have confirmation of the little fantasies that I see while I make my toys, of them getting loved and hugged and ultimately dragged through the mud, getting time-worn in a way that can only happen when a child really loves a toy.